The Neighbors: Income

 The second most important occupational group in this neighborhood is

-manufacturing and laborer occupations, with 26.1% of the residents employed.
+executive, management, and professional occupations, with 27.0% of the residents employed.

 The Neighbors: Ethnicity / Ancestry